Why Auto ApproveResourcesFAQ

 • Vehicle information.
 You will need your car’s VIN, make, model, year, and mileage.

-Step Two: Research and Apply
+Step Two: Research And Apply

 You should aim to apply with 3-5 different lenders for your refinance.
 Read online reviews, ask friends and family, and determine which lenders might be a good match for you.
 Consider a mix of traditional banks, credit unions, and online lenders.
 When you narrow your list down you can apply.

-Step Three: Compare and Sign
+Step Three: Compare And Sign

 When your offers come in, be sure to compare all of the terms.
 Look at the interest rates, the repayment period, the prepayment penalties, and all of the other terms.
-When you decide on a loan, you can simply sing and start saving.
-Your new lender will most likely handle paying off the old loan (but be sure to double check this).

-Refinancing can help you to save a lot of money, but only if the time is right.
-Our experts at Auto Approve can help you determine if you qualify and can help guide you through the process.
-Get your free quote to find out if now is the right time for you!
+If you’re ready to get started, we can help you determine if you qualify and guide you through the refinance process.
+Get your free, no-commitment quote to find out if now is the right time for you!

 More Resources